progmaticltd/homebox/docs/installation.md

     redirect: true
 ```

-By adding this, certificates will be automatically generated for the sub domains "gitlab" and "packages", using
+By adding these lines, certificates will be automatically generated for the sub domains "gitlab" and "packages", using
 letsencrypt.

+!!!
+Tip
+    The flag "redirect" means the users will be automatically redirect from http to https when entering the address.